Urkaz/urkaz.github.io/assets/data/games/ronin-hood-sisters.md

 ### UI programming

-I did the programming of most menus and UIs.
-This was my first time working with Unreal UMG system, but I tried to create small and reusable widgets for everything (tooltips, icons, girl protraits, progress bars, etc), and spawn them dynamically when needed instead of having them already placed in parent widgets (to avoid having extra things loaded when not needed).
+I was responsible for programming most of the menus and UIs.
+This was my first time working with Unreal's UMG system, but I focused on creating small, reusable widgets for everything (tooltips, icons, character portraits, progress bars, etc).
+These widgets were spawned dynamically when needed, rather than being pre-placed in parent widgets, to avoid loading unnecessary elements.

-Below you can see a brief description of each menu and a few screenshots.
+Below is a brief description of each menu along with some screenshots.

-#### Girl costume selection UI
+#### Girl Costume Selection UI

-This menu was a bit challenging to make, as it required the girls to be always displayed on the screen with changeable costumes.
-Loading and spawning the Skeletal Meshes each time a costum was changed take a lot of time, so I decided to create a special character with all costumes loaded and synced with the same animation, so selecting a costume would require only to hide the old and show the new one.
-The girls are displayed in the UI using a render target.
+This menu was somewhat challenging to implement, as it required the girls to always be visible on screen with changeable costumes.
+Loading and spawning Skeletal Meshes each time a costume was selected took too long, so I created a special character that preloaded all costumes and kept them synced with the same animation.
+This way, selecting a costume simply involved hiding the previous one and showing the new one.
+The girls were displayed in the UI using a render target.

-After finishing the selection, a transformation animation is played, this reuses the special characters with all Skeletal Meshes, allowing a seamless transition with some extra decorative effects.
+After the selection was confirmed, a transformation animation was played.
+This reused the special characters with all Skeletal Meshes already loaded, allowing a seamless transition with additional decorative effects.

 <gallery>
     /img/games/screenshots/rhs/costume1.png | Costume selection menu, hovering a costume shows a comparison of their stats.